tarantool/doc/doc/enterprise/audit_log.rst

 How many events can be recorded?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you write to a file, the size of the Tarantool audit module is limited by the disk space.
+If you write to a file, the size of the Tarantool audit log is limited by the disk space.
-If you write to a system logger, the size of the Tarantool audit module is limited by the system logger.
+If you write to a system logger, the size of the Tarantool audit log is limited by the system logger.
-If you write to a pipe, the size of the Tarantool audit module is limited by the system buffer.
+If you write to a pipe, the size of the Tarantool audit message is limited by the system buffer.
 If the ``audit_log.nonblock = false``, if ``audit_log.nonblock`` = ``true``, there is no limit.
-However, it is not recommended to use the entire memory, as this may cause performance degradation
-and even loss of some logs.

 How often should audit logs be reviewed?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~